 Jesus is the Word.
 Every divine word we hear comes from the Word.
 The Father has a thought and His thought is expressed and pronounced by the Word.
 And what is the Spirit?
 The Spirit is the breath which bears the words.
 He is the voice which conveys the Word.
 He is the tongue of fire.
 The voice has different modulations.
 The Holy Spirit adapts, accentuates, shades the divine Word according to the needs of all those who hear it.
 He creates in the same text many appropriate contexts.
 He interprets the Word by giving it this or that tonality, by surrounding it with this or that atmosphere.
-He makes it specifically ours.
-He individualizes it.
-He is the supreme artist who knows how to accompany the same phrase with infinitely varied harmonizations.
+He makes it specifically phrase with infinitely varied harmonizations.